Security Proofs: Types and Techniques

 -

-We reduce the security of some scheme B to an assumption A, that is, we wish to show that the assumption A implies the security of scheme B (A ⇒ B).
+We reduce the security of some scheme Y to an assumption X, that is, we wish to show that the assumption X implies the security of scheme Y (X ⇒ Y).

-This is done by contradiction: we instead prove the contrapositive, that if B is insecure, A does not hold (¬B ⇒ ¬A).
-Specifically, we assume the existence of an adversary \(A_1\) that breaks the security properties of B, and use it to construct an adversary \(A_2\) that can run \(A_1\)'s code as a subroutine to break the security of A.
+This is done by contradiction: we instead prove the contrapositive, that if Y is insecure, X does not hold (¬Y ⇒ ¬X).
+Specifically, we assume the existence of an adversary \(\mathcal{A}_1\) that breaks the security properties of Y, and use it to construct an adversary \(\mathcal{A}_2\) that can run \(\mathcal{A}_1\)'s code as a subroutine to break the security of X.

 Proof by Simulation